berise/Qtorus/README.md

 # Warning
 This is game is under development.
-But I'm expect that this warning will be removed soon.
+~~But I'm expect that this warning will be removed soon.~~ But it is now playable.

 What is Qtorus
 ===============